quisido/quisi.do/packages/sentry-react/README.md

 To test your changes for validity, use the following scripts:

-- To build your changes, run `yarn rollup`.
+- To build your changes, run `yarn tsc`.
-- To build your changes in watch mode, run `yarn rollup-watch`.
 - To lint your changes, run `yarn eslint`.
 - To unit test your changes, run `yarn jest`.
 - To unit test your changes in watch mode, run `yarn jest-watch`.